Your glasses say a lot about you.

 Not only will they last you longer but you’re far more likely to take care of them as you become increasingly fond.

-After all, it’s nice to have nice things and our reading glasses are certainly that.
+After all, it’s nice to have nice things and our reading glasses certainly fit the bill.

 On the market, there’s a lot of options available to you online but we suggest you invest in a well-made frame, fitted with your prescription reading lenses.